ndrean/asyn-promise/readme.md

 ## AXIOS

-Implementation of alternative library `Axios`: looping, page fetching and post.
+Implementation of alternative library `Axios`: looping and post.

 ## Workbox